gost-dom/shaman/README.md

 to be able to find them in test cases.
 This practice does adds to mental load of the developer:

-- Which `id`s to assign to elements that doen't need an ID for the application _behaviour_ to work correctly.
+- Which `id`-attributes to assign to which elements?
-- When writing tests first, you now have to take this into consideration
+- When writing tests first, you have to deal with this _before_ even addressing the problem.

-Thinking in textboxes with labels, placed inside a form, belongs to the _problem domain_.
-The _shaman style_ doesn't force the developer to deal with new problems introduced by technical limitations of test frameworks.
+Thinking in textboxes with labels, placed inside a form, the _shaman style_ forces the developer to work in same level of abstraction as the _problem domain_ itself.

 ## Accessibility

+The shaman style encourages writing tests that implcitly verify that elements have the proper attributes to support accessibility, i.e., all input fields have labels.

+See the patterns section below for guidelines how to write tests that enforces a higher level of accessibility.

 ## Resilient to changes in layout